 Task Priority

-When viewing Recurring Tasks, you can quickly identify the parent Recurring Task, and its status by looking at the task icons.
+When viewing Recurring Tasks, you can easily identify the parent recurring task and its status using the recurring task icon.
+A green icon indicates an active recurrence, while a grey icon indicates an inactive recurrence.

 Figure: Recurring Task Icons Representing the Task Status